 With such a huge variety of baby and toddler vitamin supplements available to buy, it can be hard knowing exactly what your child needs and if they really need them.

-While your tot should be eating a balanced diet full of all the fruits and vegetables they need to get their essential nutrients, babies and young children can be quite fussy when it comes to food and it’s important your baby or toddler gets all the essential vitamins they need to ensure they grow and develop properly.
+While your tot should be eating a balanced diet full of all the fruits and vegetables they need to get their essential nutrients, babies and young children can be quite fussy when it comes to food.
+It’s important your baby or toddler gets all the essential vitamins they need to ensure they grow and develop properly, which is why baby and toddler vitamins are so important.

 ‘Vitamins and minerals are essential for normal growth and development particularly in the early years as your child’s body is growing quickly and they’re used for chemical reactions within the body,’ says Julie Clark, registered Family Nutritionist and author of Baby-Led Weaning Step by Step.
 ‘Their key roles are to help the body use up the calories in food, process fat, protein and carbohydrates, and help in the repair and building of cells and tissues.’